t27/node-email/README.md

-# Nodemailer example app modified for sendgrid
+# Send email through Node JS

 An example app that sends an email from a form created with React.
-It demonstrates use of [Nodemailer](https://github.com/nodemailer/nodemailer) for sending emails in Node.js and uses [Mailgun](https://mailgun.com).
+It demonstrates use of [Nodemailer](https://github.com/nodemailer/nodemailer) for sending emails in Node.js and uses Sendgrid, it can also be easily modified for any other SMTP service like mailgun etc.

 ## Getting Started
 Set the following details in `.env` for the app to send mail:
-- SMTP_LOGIN=signup@mailgun.com
-- SMTP_PASSW=getYourPasswordFromMailgun
-- TEST_RECIPIENT=confirmedRecipientMailbox@youHaveAccessTo.com
+- SMTP_LOGIN= sendgrid login id
-- TEST_SENDER=anotherMailbox@youHaveAccessTo.com
+- SMTP_PASSW=getYourPasswordFromSendgrid